complyue/edh-early-history/edh/README.md

   - (++)

-Meaning you can override them for the program scope under your control, and you can define arbitrary new operators with the precendence you'd like.
+Meaning you can override them for the program scope under your control, and you can even roll your own, arbitrary new operators with a precendence you'd like with, as very well as in Haskell.

+All operators in Edh are left associative, infix only, though.

 ## Acknowledgement